liangli-zhen/liangli-zhen.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

 <p align="justify">Welcome to my homepage!
 I am a Senior Scientist at the <a href="https://www.a-star.edu.sg/cfar">Centre for Frontier AI Research (CFAR)</a>, Agency for Science, Technology and Research (<a href="https://www.a-star.edu.sg/">A*STAR</a>), Singapore, where I lead the Trustworthy AI team, advancing safety, robustness, privacy, and governance in AI to support responsible real-world deployment and application.
-I also serve as an Associate Editor of <i>IEEE Transactions on Neural Networks and Learning Systems</i> and am a Senior Member of the IEEE.
+I am also a Senior Member of the IEEE.
 Prior to joining A*STAR, I received my PhD in Computer Science from Sichuan University in 2018, under the supervision of <a href="https://scholar.google.com/citations?user=0gupif8AAAAJ&hl=en">Professor Dezhong Peng</a>.
-From 2016 to 2018, I was a joint PhD student at the University of Birmingham, where I was supervised by <a href="https://scholar.google.com/citations?hl=en&user=UUtYPl4AAAAJ">Professor Xin Yao</a>.</p>
+From 2016 to 2018, I was a joint PhD student at the University of Birmingham, supervised by <a href="https://scholar.google.com/citations?hl=en&user=UUtYPl4AAAAJ">Professor Xin Yao</a>.</p>

 <p align="justify">My research is mainly on machine learning and optimisation.
 Related research topics include adversarial attacks and defences, domain generalisation, jailbreak attacks and guardrails, hallucination mitigation, multimodal learning, multi-objective optimisation, multi-agent systems and more. <a href="https://scholar.google.com/citations?user=dtv_LZkAAAAJ&hl=en"><img src="assets/img/gs.png" width="12px"></a> </p>